ibadrather/ibadrather.github.io/README.md

 - Leadership, Problem Solving, Teaching

 ## **Experience**
-### Carl Zeiss AG, Full Time Research Intern and Master Thesis Student: October 2021 – November 2022
+### Carl Zeiss AG, Full Time Research Intern and Master Thesis Student
+###   October 2021 – November 2022
 - For my Master Thesis:
   - My goal is to digitally stabilise a video feed coming from a camera in real-time.
   - The camera has an oscillating motion and I have to estimate position using an Inertial Measurement Unit.